joseph-flinn/site/frontend/posts/retro-success-psychological-safety.md

 Giving feedback is a skill.
 Just like in health sciences, if those muscles are not exercised with high reps and low to medium resistance, it is going to be a lot more challenging to deliver the high resistance feedback when it is critical.
 This also goes for the manager giving feedback to the direct report.
-(Normalizing both positive and negative feedback is important in high performance teams)
+(Normalizing both positive and negative feedback is important in high-performance teams)